-Antikonception – Behandlingsrekommendation are Sweden’s guidelines dedicated to contraception.
-They were updated in 2014, and now include recommendations on LNG and UPA ECPs as well as on the use of Cu-IUD for EC.
-See the “Akutpreventivmedel” section.
+The Swedish Society of Obstetrics and Gynecology published guidelines dedicated to contraception.
+The chapter on EC was updated in 2014, and revised in 2016.
+It includes recommendations on LNG and UPA ECPs as well as on the use of Cu-IUD for EC.

 Health care providers often provide general information about EC during regular consultations and sometimes prescribe EC in advance of need.
 Health care providers do not require a pregnancy test or a pelvic exam before prescribing EC.

 |Ever use of EC||EC use in the last 12 months||Repeated use of EC in last 12 months|

 1 United Nations Department of Economic and Social Affairs, Population Division.
 World Population Prospects: The 2010 Revision.
 New York, 2011.

 2 Durex Global Sex Survey Results 2005.
 Retrieved 20 June 2013, from http://www.durex.com/en-jp/sexualwellbeingsurvey/documents/gss2005result.pdf.

 3 United Nations Economic Commission for Europe Statistical Division Database.
 Mean Age of Women at Birth of First Child by Country and Year.
 Updated 23 November 2012.
 Retrieved 19 June 2013, from http://w3.unece.org/pxweb/dialog/varval.asp?ma=04_GEFHAge1stChild_r&path=../database/STAT/30-GE/02-Families_households/&lang=1&ti=Mean+age+of+women+at+birth+of+first+child.